-Due: May 07, 2023
+Due: May 25, 2025

 - The assignment should be delivered digitally by email.
-Your message should be sent to pribeiro@fc.up.pt with subject "[NetSci HWK2] FirstName LastName StudentNumber" or "[NetSci HWK2] FirstName1 LastName1 StudentNr1 FirstName2 LastName2 StudentNr2" - Your delivery should be a zip file, containing a PDF report with the answers and all additional files that were used for producing those answers - You can deliver the homework individually or in a group of two students.
-You can collaborate with more students by talking about the exercises, but you should not copy answers or code. - Please acknowledge any help you got and state any references you consulted (including internet pages) and any otherstudents with whom you talked about the exercises. - Answers should be submitted until 23:59 of the due date.
+Your message should be sent to pribeiro@fc.up.pt with subject "[NetSci HWK2] Name1 ...
+NameN" for a group of N persons. - Your delivery should be a zip file, containing a PDF report with the answers and all additional files that were used for producing those answers - You can deliver the homework in groups of two or three students.
+You can collaborate with more students by talking about the exercises, but you should not copy answers or code. (in very exceptional cases I might allow an individual homework) - Please acknowledge any help you got and state any references you consulted (including internet pages or LLMs) and any other students with whom you talked about the exercises. - Answers should be submitted until 23:59 of the due date.
 Up to 24h of delay will get you a 25% penalty.
 24h to 48h of delay will get you a 50% penalty.
 After 48h your work will not be counted.